IBM/aspera-cli/docs/README.erb.md

 For example: `--query=@json:'{"p1":"v1","p2":"v2"}'` leads to query: `?p1=v1&p2=v2`.

-If the same parameter needs to be provided several times, then it's possible as well to provide an `Array`.
+If the same parameter needs to be provided several times, then it is also possible to provide an `Array`.

 For example: `--query=@json:'{"p":["v1","v2"]}'` leads to query: `?p=v1&p=v2`.

-If PHP's style array is expected in the API, then just add `[]` to the name of the parameter.
+If PHP-style arrays are expected in the API, add `[]` to the name of the parameter.

 For example: `--query=@json:'{"p[]":["v1","v2"]}'` leads to query: `?p[]=v1&p[]=v2`.